City Index vs TMGM Comparison

 How do City Index and TMGM differ in terms of minimum deposit?
 What about average spreads and funding options?

 City Index requires a minimum deposit of £100.00, while TMGM requires a minimum deposit of $100.
-From our testing we found City Index offers spreads of 1.0 (July 2022), while TMGM offers spreads of 0.96 (July 2021).
-City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where TMGM supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for funding and deposit methods, whereas TMGM supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, City Index or TMGM?
+Which broker offers more tradeable asset classes, City Index or TMGM?

 Can I trade cryptocurrency with City Index or TMGM?